How to Implement Lead Nurturing – A Sample Campaign

 If the lead is generally interested, they will make the effort to engage further.
 If not, the second follow up might seem like unwelcome pestering.
 The key is crafting a carefully worded email.
 Be sure to include these elements:

 - Links to relevant and increasingly specialized content

 Step 4: Hook the Lead

 In its third and final follow up email, A1 Solutions makes a strong statement encouraging the lead to contact them directly to begin developing a customized IT solution.
 In order to sweeten the deal, they offer a free assessment, a month of free service, or some other special offer.
 The lead is clearly instructed to call a certain number, visit a certain part of the website, or speak directly to a certain expert.
 The goal is to make it as easy as possible for the lead to begin engaging with the company directly.
-If the lead nurturing campaign has gone as planned, the lead will draw certain conclusion about A1 Solutions:
+If the lead nurturing campaign has gone as planned, the lead will draw a certain conclusion about A1 Solutions:

 - This is a company that understands my needs